-MS Excel is well-known and probably the most widely used spreadsheet application and arguably a very powerful tool specially when VBA is unleashed.
+MS Excel is a well-known and probably the most widely used spreadsheet application and arguably a very powerful tool especially when VBA is unleashed.

-At the end of the training, participants shall be able to:
+At the end of the training, participants are expected to:

 Who Should Attend